bvmohr/bvmohr/README.md

 ## In the future...

 I want to develop more RESTful APIs and possibly explore the realm of indie games.
 When it comes to projects, I seem to have ADHD as I get distracted by different tools and ideas every week.
 I hope to make more of my projects public so that I can help others and receive feedback!

-## Disclaimer

-While generative AI is very useful, I will not *copy and paste* AI solutions.
-I am developing these projects with the intent of *learning*.
-After all, what kind of developer would I be if I can't understand my own code?

 Thanks for checking out my profile!
 Feel free to browse my repositories.